boekenbox/gitbook-stable/setup-and-general-settings/preferences/imap-listener.md

 {% tabs %}
 {% tab title="Description" %}
-Enable this to allow connections to IMAP servers using a certificate unknown to certificate authorities. $$a = b$$
+Enable this to allow connections to IMAP servers using a certificate unknown to certificate authorities.
 {% endtab %}

 {% tab title="Values" %}